sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Engineers.md

 **To influence a super smart team**  who don't have to listen to me, I have to work hard.
 To convince them to spend tens of hours of effort into developing something, I have to do my homework well.
 There is a trick though -- I don't have to do the homework in isolation.

-I pushed hard to bring the entire team on HipChat. **As a team we share every idea**, every customer feedback, every complaint early.
+**As a team we share every idea**, every customer feedback, every complaint early.
 Features are born out of these discussions.
 As a product manager, my job is to take the crux of this throbbing-thriving idea exchange and give it some structure -- discover, socialize, validate, prototype, rinse, repeat.

 All this happens in front of the team.
 I take **no product decisions behind closed doors**.
 The team sees the idea take shape.
 It's their baby too when it finally comes to them for development.
 I have never seen the team cut corners after this point.